History of Yamaha XS650

 Yamaha XS650 Parts

 The XS 650 is a bike with personality, it could be tweaked and modified to almost any style you could imagine.
-Nowadays it is one of the most widely customized Yamaha models ever.
-On our website you can therefore find a variety of XS650 parts for your favourite XS650 café racer, XS650 bobber, XS650 Chopper or even parts for custom street trackers.
+Nowadays, it is one of the most widely customized motorcycle models ever.
+On our website you can therefore find a variety of XS650 spare parts for your favourite XS650 café racer, XS650 bobber, XS650 Chopper or even parts for custom street trackers.

 We understand that especially rubber parts and seals disintegrate over time.
-We now stock over 90 essential XS650 parts required for your restoration project.
+We now stock over 120 essential XS650 parts required for your restoration project.
+In our dedicated category, you can find OEM parts as well as aftermarket parts and our own quality reproductions.

 Regardless of size or shape, your fuel tank will certainly need new dampers over time.
 You want to keep it well protected and insulated from the frame.
 We also stock new outer and inner seals for your fuel tank cap.